 Identifying all injuries caused by the collision is very important.
 Common motorcycle accident injuries include:

 - Road rash

 Unfortunately, many motorcycle accidents also result in the death of the rider.
 These wrongful death cases are handled by our firm’s attorneys, who are sensitive to the needs and emotions of surviving family members.

 Filing A Motorcycle Accident Injury Claim

-In some cases, seeking compensation for the injuries suffered in a motorcycle accident can be challenging.
+Seeking compensation for the injuries suffered in a motorcycle accident can be challenging.
 Insurance companies want to place the blame back on the victim, often claiming that they took a “risk” by riding a motorcycle and the injuries are the result of that risk.

-We do not accept that as a reasonable explanation of why an insurance company will not pay out on a claim.
+We do not accept that as a reasonable explanation of why an insurance company will not pay on a claim.
 Our firm aggressively pursues compensation for lost wages, pain and suffering, and medical expenses on your behalf.
-We gather all the evidence, including information on weather and road conditions the day of the accident, the rate of speed at which the vehicles were traveling, any traffic control devices that may have been ignored or were inexplicably absent and more.
-It is our goal to have more than enough evidence to show that you were not at fault for the accident and someone else’s negligence led to your injuries.
+We gather all the evidence, including information on weather and road conditions the day of the accident, the rate of speed at which the vehicles were traveling, any traffic control devices that may have been ignored or were inexplicably absent and much more.
+It is our goal to have more than enough evidence to show that you were not at fault for the accident and that someone else’s negligence led to your injuries.